Talantari/irfetch/README.md

 # irefetch
 Iranized fork of srbfetch; Fast, C-Written, non-bloated alternative for neofetch and fastfetch.
 Work in progress!
 ![ee](./alpine.png)
+*this is an old image, it doesn't show SRB right now....
 ## Installation guide
 Run vars.sh script.
 ```